makise-homura/nemuno-bot/README.md

 # User creation script

 Upload `newu` onto each target host.
+Once it is uploaded, it might be updated by running `newu -U`.
 Configure `c_homeroot` (where users' home directories reside), `c_host` (gateway hostname/IP), `c_port` (this host's gateway port), and `c_servername` (server name to be displayed) variables in `/etc/newu.conf`.
 You may also rewrite these variables directly in `newu` script, but this is discouraged because it will be harder to update this script from git repository once it's updated.